joequant/bitquant/bitstation/README.md

 resetting the firewall.

 The default build loads in tensorflow and so will die on a non-AVX machine.
-There is an image built here that will build the binary for SSE4, AVX machines.
+You will need to set the environment variable NOAVX in 03.setup to install an image that will work for SSE4, AVX machines.